-The commercial success of B-VEC, KB105, KB301 and any future product candidates will depend upon its degree of market acceptance by physicians, patients, third-party payors and others in the medical community.
+The commercial success of our product candidates will depend upon its degree of market acceptance by physicians, patients, third-party payors and others in the medical community.

-Ethical, social and legal concerns about gene therapy could result in additional regulations restricting or prohibiting B-VEC, KB105 and KB301.
-Even with the requisite approvals from the FDA in the United States, the EMA in the EU and other regulatory authorities internationally, the commercial success of B-VEC, KB105 and KB301 will depend, in part, on the acceptance of physicians, patients and health care payors of gene therapy products in general, and B-VEC, KB105 and KB301 in particular, as medically necessary, cost-effective and safe.
+Ethical, social and legal concerns about gene therapy could result in additional regulations restricting or prohibiting our product candidates.
+Even with the requisite approvals from the FDA in the United States, the EMA in the EU and other regulatory authorities internationally, the commercial success of our product candidates will depend, in part, on the acceptance of physicians, patients and health care payors of gene therapy products in general, and our product candidates in particular, as medically necessary, cost-effective and safe.
 Any product that we commercialize may not gain acceptance by physicians, patients, health care payors and others in the medical community.
 If these products do not achieve an adequate level of acceptance, we may not generate significant product revenue and may not become profitable.
-The degree of market acceptance of gene therapy products and B-VEC, KB105 and KB301, if approved for commercial sale, will depend on several factors, including:
+The degree of market acceptance of gene therapy products and our product candidates, if approved for commercial sale, will depend on several factors, including:

-- $\bullet \quad \text{the efficacy and safety of $B$-VEC, KB105 and KB301 as demonstrated in clinical trials};\\$ - the efficacy, potential and perceived advantages of B-VEC, KB105 or KB301 over alternative treatments, if available; - the cost of B-VEC, KB105 or KB301 relative to alternative treatments, if any are available; - the clinical indications for which B-VEC, KB105 and KB301 are approved by the FDA or the EMA; - the willingness of physicians to prescribe new therapies; - the willingness of the target patient population to try new therapies; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA, the EMA or other regulatory authorities, including any limitations or warnings contained in a product's approved labeling; - relative convenience and ease of administration; - the strength of marketing and distribution support; - the timing of market introduction of competitive products; - · the availability of products and their ability to meet market demand;

-- publicity concerning our product candidates or competing products and treatments; - any restrictions on the use of our products together with other medications; and - favorable third-party payor coverage and adequate reimbursement.
+- · the efficacy and safety of our product candidates as demonstrated in clinical trials; - · the efficacy, potential and perceived advantages of our product candidates over alternative treatments, if available; - the cost of our product candidates relative to alternative treatments, if any are available; - · the clinical indications for which our product candidates are approved by the FDA or the EMA; - the willingness of physicians to prescribe new therapies; - the willingness of the target patient population to try new therapies; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA, the EMA or other regulatory authorities, including any limitations or warnings contained in a product's approved labeling: - relative convenience and ease of administration; - the strength of marketing and distribution support; - the timing of market introduction of competitive products; - the availability of products and their ability to meet market demand; - publicity concerning our product candidates or competing products and treatments; - any restrictions on the use of our products together with other medications; and - favorable third-party payor coverage and adequate reimbursement.